DonQuijoTeDe/Final-Project/README.md

 3. Enter a login name and click **Login**
 4. If your partner is already online , please enter your partner's login name and click **Call**

-### Future Work
+## Future Work

-1. I'm still trying to make a user list for real time communications .
+1. I'm still trying to make a user list for real time communications.
 If someone login , the app will notify everyone that is online and update the user list every moment as long as the user login
 2. Chat with 2+ people
 3. Streaming games

+## Download

+1. This application has a real time communication problem.
+2. Need to be maintained once the communication protocol had changed.